shaoshengsong/quarkdet/README.md

 mosaic_area=16,
 ```

-Quarkdet supports configuration in files, sample file config/ghostnet_slim640.yml.
-Different from the original mosaic data enhancement, instead of randomly changing the size of four images, it uses a fixed center point, that is, four images, which are equally divided in size, and supports 320,416,640 equal width and height with the same size < br >.
+Quarkdet support to configure in the file, the sample file config/ghostnet_slim640.yml and the original mosaic data enhancement is different, not randomly change the size of the picture, but 4 pictures of the same size, using a fixed center, that is, 4 pictures, equal size, support 320416640 equal width and height of the same size.<br>
-Load_mosaic: indicates whether to start data enhancement < br >.
+Load_mosaic: indicates whether to start data enhancement.<br>
-What percentage of mosaic_probability: data is enhanced by mosaic data < br >.
+What percentage of mosaic_probability: data is enhanced by mosaic data<br>
-If the mosaic_area:GT bbox size is less than this threshold, filter out < br >.
+If the mosaic_area:GT bbox size is less than this threshold, it will be filtered out.<br>

 ## gfl v2 version

 Slightly different from the implementation of the official website, it can rise a little, only after the decimal point.<br>
-From class QuarkDetHead (GFLHead): # you can directly replace GFLHead with GFLHeadV2 < br ><br>
+From class QuarkDetHead (GFLHead): # you can directly replace GFLHead with GFLHeadV2 <br>
-For the original GFocalV2 implementation, please[reference](https://github.com/implus/GFocalV2)。<br>
+For the original GFocalV2 implementation, please [reference](https://github.com/implus/GFocalV2)。<br>

 # GhostNet is divided into full version and simplified version.